Skip to content

 Porcelain vs. Marble:

 Marble is renowned for its classic beauty but is porous, making it susceptible to staining, etching, and bacteria accumulation.
-Porcelain captures marble’s elegant aesthetic but is non-porous, stain-resistant, and extremely hygienic—making it ideal for busy kitchens and bathrooms.
+Porcelain has the elegant look of marble.
+Non-porous, stain-resistant, and exceptionally hygienic.
+This makes it perfect for busy kitchens and bathrooms.

 Porcelain vs. Granite